Learn More

 Effective Response Time Autoscaling for Any Programming Language

-We offer autoscaling web dynos using response time as a fallback option when we don’t have an adapter for your language.
+We offer autoscaling web dynos using response time on Heroku as a fallback option when we don’t have a package for your language or framework.
 This is how Heroku’s autoscaler works, and while it’s not as effective as queue time autoscaling, it’s much better than no autoscaling at all.

 When should you use response time autoscaling?

-You should use response time autoscaling when queue time autoscaling isn’t an option—in other words, when we don’t have an adapter for your language.
-We currently have adapters for Ruby, Python, and Node JS, and we’re working on more.
+You should use response time autoscaling when queue time autoscaling isn’t an option—in other words, when we don’t have a package for your language.
+We currently have package for Ruby, Python, and Node JS.

 If your app is written in Java, PHP, Go, Crystal, or any other language, you can still autoscale effectively with response time.